Aliases for PBX1 Gene

+Aliases for PBX1 Gene

     Previous GeneCards Identifiers for PBX1 Gene

     This gene encodes a nuclear protein that belongs to the PBX homeobox family of transcriptional factors.
 Studies in mice suggest that this gene may be involved in the regulation of osteogenesis, and required for skeletal patterning and programming.
 A chromosomal translocation, t(1;19) involving this gene and TCF3/E2A gene, is associated with pre-B-cell acute lymphoblastic leukemia.
 The resulting fusion protein, in which the DNA binding domain of E2A is replaced by the DNA binding domain of this protein, transforms cells by constitutively activating transcription of genes regulated by the PBX protein family.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2011]

     GeneCards Summary for PBX1 Gene

     PBX1 (Pre-B-Cell Leukemia Homeobox 1) is a Protein Coding gene.
-Diseases associated with PBX1 include precursor b-cell acute lymphoblastic leukemia and lymphoblastic leukemia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+Diseases associated with PBX1 include acute pre-b-cell lymphoblastic leukemia and precursor b-cell acute lymphoblastic leukemia.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is PBX3.

     UniProtKB/Swiss-Prot Summary for PBX1 Gene